enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

 <br>

 In our protocol will also rely on a Merkle trees for proving liabilities.
-As you may expect we use padding techniques and ensure the attack of the previous section does not work by revealing the balances of each customer in the proof.
+As you may expect we use padding techniques and ensure the attack described above does not work by revealing the balances of each customer in the proof.
 Indeed for this specific application maintaining the privacy of balances is not a concern as these balances are leaked anyways because users' deposits and withdrawals are made on-chain.
 However we stumbled upon another trap.